tidy-finance/website/docs/32_size_and_portfolio_building.md

 Finally, we consider the distribution of firm size across listing exchanges and create summary statistics.
 The function `summary()` does not include all statistics we are interested in, which is why we create the function `create_summary()` that adds the standard deviation and the number of observations.
 Then, we apply it to the most current month of our CRSP data on each listing exchange.
 We also add a row with `add_row()` with the overall summary statistics.\index{Summary statistics}

-The resulting table shows that firms listed on NYSE are significantly larger on average than firms listed on the other exchanges.
+The resulting table shows that firms listed on NYSE in December 2021 are significantly larger on average than firms listed on the other exchanges.
 Moreover, NASDAQ lists the largest number of firms.
 This discrepancy between firm sizes across listing exchanges motivated researchers to form breakpoints exclusively on the NYSE sample and apply those breakpoints to all stocks.
 In the following, we use this distinction to update our portfolio sort procedure.

 ```r